 - Snacks and a lunch if you don’t feel like spending money at the Riverview Cafe.
 The museum does allow re-entrance, so you could also go to a nearby restaurant and come back.

-- a camera to catch all the memories at distinctive museum attractions, like next to the huge T-rex or inside a space module.
+- A camera or phone to catch all the memories at distinctive museum attractions, like next to the huge T-rex or inside a space module.

 What to Do There